JazabC/ImageRepositoryWinter2022/README.md

-Used Ruby Sinatra (DSL for quickly creating web applications in Ruby with minimal effort) Implemented logic for Stripe API (Payment handling) Used PaymentIntent method for setting up payments
+Used Ruby Sinatra (DSL for quickly creating web applications in Ruby with minimal effort) Implemented logic for Stripe API (Payment handling) Used PaymentIntent method for setting up payments *Payment Server is not a work in progress but I wanted to include it to demonstart the progress*
 ```